eltoroit/montreal25/@ELTOROIT/#Documents/Generator.md

 6.  **Call Location Analytics API**: Use the API Integration Layer to call an API to retrieve location analytics (e.g., market trends, property values).

 Use a Json format

+===

+I have a list of cases to build agents in Salesforce Agentforce.
+Each use case has:

+- **## Purpose:**: Description of the use case (purpose)

+- **## What can the agent do?**: List of things the agent must do, grouped by category and some samples of things the agent can do in that category

+- **## Sample Utterances:** List of sample utterances but they need to be reworked.

+Your job is to help me with the list of utterances.
+I want you to validate if the utterance is valid for the use case.
+I then want you to group similar utterances, remove duplicates (or tiny variations).
+Feel free to reword the utterances if needed.
+Add more utterances if they are missing, etc.

+The utterances should be grouped by category, use the same categories are the section **## What can the agent do?**.

+The output is the new list of utterances, formatted in markdown (I want to see the code, not rendered).
+The list should have two levels, the first level is the category, and the second level is a list of the sample utterances.
+Like this:

+1. Category
+    1. Utterance
+    2. Utterance
+2. Category
+   ...

+Once you are done with one use case, you will ask for the next use case.

+Ready?

+===

+I need to give an instruction to an agent for this use case, please write a small paragraph or two with the instructions.